 Figures

-5. Center captions if they are below one line long and left-align them if they are more than one line long.
-Do so by adding \captionsetup{singlelinecheck=on} in the preamble.
+centerenvironment and keep it where it is. - Center captions if they are below one line long and left-align them if they are more than one line long.
+Do so by adding

 Tables

-1. Use booktabs instead of standard tabulars.
-Go to full explanation.
+booktabsinstead of standard tabulars.
+Go to full explanation. - Use

-2. Use threeparttable to add notes to a table (similar to footnotes in normal text, but withing the floating environment).
-Go to full explanation.
+threeparttableto add notes to a table (similar to footnotes in normal text, but withing the floating environment).
+Go to full explanation. - Use

 Full Explanations